-- Vote for share repurchase programs/market repurchase authorities, unless the terms do not meet the criteria below: - A repurchase limit of up to 10 percent of outstanding issued share capital (15 percent in UK/Ireland) - A holding limit of up to 10 percent of a company's issued share capital in treasury ("on the shelf"); and - A duration of no more than 5 years, or such lower threshold as may be set by applicable law, regulation or code of governance best practice. - Authorities to repurchase shares in excess of the 10 percent repurchase limit will be assessed on a case-bycase basis.
+- Vote for share repurchase programs/market repurchase authorities, unless the terms do not meet the criteria below: - A repurchase limit of up to 10 percent of outstanding issued share capital (15 percent in UK/Ireland) - A holding limit of up to 10 percent of a company's issued share capital in treasury ("on the shelf"); and - A duration of no more than 5 years, or such lower threshold as may be set by applicable law, regulation or code of governance best practice.

+- Authorities to repurchase shares in excess of the 10 percent repurchase limit will be assessed on a case-by-case basis.
 Taft-Hartley Advisory Services may support such share repurchase authorities under special circumstances, which are required to be publicly disclosed by the company, provided that, on balance, the proposal is in shareholders' interests.
 In such cases, the authority should meet the following criteria: - A holding limit of up to 10 percent of a company's issued share capital in treasury ("on the shelf"); and - A duration of no more than 18 months. - In markets where it is normal practice not to provide a repurchase limit, the proposal will be evaluated based on the company's historical practice.
 However, companies should disclose such limits and, Taft-Hartley Advisory Services may recommend against proposals at companies that fail to do so.
-In such cases, the authority should meet the following criteria: - A holding limit of up to 10 percent of a company's issued share capital in treasury ("on the shelf"); and - A duration of no more than 18 months. - In addition, vote against any proposal where: - The repurchase can be used for takeover defenses; - There is clear evidence of abuse; - There is no safeguard against selective buybacks; or - Pricing provisions and safeguards are deemed to be unreasonable in light of market practice. - For Italy and Germany, vote for share repurchase plans and share reissuance plans that would use call and put options if the following criteria are met: - The duration of the options is limited in time to no more than 18 months; - The total number of shares covered by the authorization is disclosed; - The number of shares that would be purchased with call options and/or sold with put options is limited to a maximum of five percent of currently outstanding capital (or half of the total amounts allowed by law in Italy and Germany); - A financial institution, with experience conducting sophisticated transactions, is indicated as the party responsible for the trading; and - The company has a clean track record regarding repurchases.
+In such cases, the authority should meet the following criteria: - A holding limit of up to 10 percent of a company's issued share capital in treasury ("on the shelf"); and - A duration of no more than 18 months. - In addition, vote against any proposal where: - The repurchase can be used for takeover defenses; - There is clear evidence of abuse; - There is no safeguard against selective buybacks; or - Pricing provisions and safeguards are deemed to be unreasonable in light of market practice.